-The above mentioned practices of the Group serves as an on-going process used to identify, evaluate and manage significant risks which had been in place for the year under review and up to the date of this report.
-The Board considers the existing risk management practices adequate for the identification and mitigation of risks.
-Nevertheless, the Board shall continue to evaluate the existing risk management practices, and where appropriate and necessary, revise such practices accordingly.
+The above mentioned practices of the Group serves as the on-going process used to identify, evaluate and manage significant risks which had been in place for the year under review and up to the date of this report.
+The Board of Directors shall re-evaluate the existing risk management practices, and where appropriate and necessary, revise such practices accordingly as well as the follow-up process.

-2. Internal Controls System
+2. Internal Control System

-Apart from having periodic internal audits, key elements of the Group's internal controls system are as follows:
+Apart from having periodic internal audits, key elements of the Company's internal control systems are as follows:

-- An organisational structure, which clearly defines the lines of responsibility, proper segregation of duties and delegation of authority. - Rigorous review of key information such as financial performance, key business indicators, management accounts and detailed budgets by the Board and ARC. - The Executive Directors are closely involved in the running of business and operations of the Group.
-They report to the Board on significant changes in the business and external environment, which may affect the operations of the Group at large. - Operations review meetings are held by the Management on a monthly basis to monitor the progress of business operations, deliberate significant issues and formulate appropriate measures.
+- An organizational structure, which clearly defines the lines of responsibility, proper segregation of duties and delegation of authority. - Rigorous review of key information such as financial performance, key business indicators, management accounts and detailed budgets by the Board of Directors and the ARC. - The ARC members are all Independent Non-Executive Directors. - The Executive Directors are closely involved in the running of business and operations of the Group.
+They report to the Board on significant changes in the business and external environment, which may affect the operations of the Group at large.